ho224purdue/CBMC-Harness-Generation-with-Report/README.md

 ## **Quickstart**
 Make sure your backend server is running (`python manage.py runserver`) and activate extension through pressing `f5` with current active file in window being `extension.js`.
 Open your VS code workspace so that it opens the `cbmc/coreHTTP` folder over at `backend`.
-Bring up the `core_http_client.c` file within `source` then `ctrl + shift + P`.
+Bring up the `core_http_client.c` file within `source/` then `ctrl + shift + P`.
 Type `generate` within the dialogue box and then enter a function like `HTTPClient_AddHeader`.
-Once the .txt file is opened up in VScode you should be able to view the complete coverage `html` report at `~backend/cbmc/coreHTTP/test` where you would normally expect the report directory to be at.
+Once the .txt file is automatically opened up in VScode you should be able to view the complete coverage `html` report at `~backend/cbmc/coreHTTP/test` where you would normally expect the report directory to be at.

 *Note that the function name being entered has to be an exact case-sensitive match to a function within the current active C file on your screen